Funds

 Monthly Budget Less than $2000

-Known for its slower pace and exceptional quality of life, Greece appeals to retirees, investors, and remote workers alike.
+The slower pace and high quality of life appeal to retirees, investors, and remote workers in roughly equal measure.

-Both routes can lead to permanent residency and, eventually, full citizenship for those who maintain continuous legal residence.
+Either route can lead to permanent residency and, in time, full citizenship for those who keep continuous legal residence.

-English is widely spoken in cities like Athens and Thessaloniki, and expat communities are growing on islands such as Crete, Rhodes, and Corfu.
-For Americans looking to build a new life abroad, Greece delivers beauty, value, and opportunity in equal measure.
+English is common in Athens and Thessaloniki, and expat communities are growing on islands such as Crete, Rhodes, and Corfu.
+For Americans building a life abroad, Greece is hard to beat on scenery, value, and the residency options on offer.

 Flag of Malaysia